Adam Saville, Editor, COVER

 Please use this time to talk on the event chat and browse the exhibition hall

-Holloway Friendly has looked in-depth into its claims policy, in a bid to increase industry transparency, they published a claims report to explain why 6% of its claims were not paid.
+Holloway Friendly has looked in-depth into its claims process, and how every step from initial income protection application through to underwriting and service help determine the outcome of a claim.
 By working closely with advisers we can improve application quality, reduce non-disclosure and increase members' understanding of their income protection plans.
 This session will assess how important the adviser role is and what can be done to improve claim outcomes for customers.

 Live Q&A 10:50 – 11:00